-These regulations form part of the Teaching and Examination Regulations (OER) of the study programme.
-They provide an overview of the internship process (Section 2), explain framework conditions such as length and timing (Section 3), the stakeholders and their tasks (Section 4), discuss the internship in detail (Section 5) and cover special topics such as interning abroad and insurance cover for the period spent with the company (Section 6).
+This document forms part of the Teaching and Examination Regulations (OER) of the study programme.
+It provides an overview of the graduation internship process (Section 2), explains framework conditions such as length and timing (Section 3), the stakeholders and their tasks (Section 4), discusses the graduation internship in detail (Section 5) and covers special topics such as deviations from the rules and completing a graduation internship abroad (Section 6).

-This document has been published on the Institute's portal.
-On the portal, you can also find annexes and forms that are important for the internship.
+This document has been published on the Institute's portal (for the AD in Engineering, there is also a link on the Associate Degree Programme Portal).
+On the portal, you can also find annexes and forms that are important for the graduation internship.
 In addition, procedures and more detailed guidelines can be found in an internship handbook, which is published on the Institute's portal every academic year, at least three months before the first day of Term 1.

 When this document refers to 'technical programmes', it means the Information Technology (INF), Industrial Design Engineering (IPO), Mechatronics (MEC) and Mechanical Engineering (WTB) programmes.
-When it refers to 'logistics programmes', it means the Logistics Management (LM) and Logistics Engineering (LE) programmes.
+Where necessary, additions, clarifications and/or amendments are included for the Associate Degree in Engineering (ADEng) technical part-time programme.
+When this document refers to 'logistics programmes', it means the Logistics Management (LM) and Logistics Engineering (LE) programmes.

-2 Overview of the internship process
+2 Overview of the graduation internship process

-In the semester preceding your internship, which usually takes place in Semester 5, you will start your preparations.
+You will start your preparations in the semester preceding the graduation internship.
 As part of these preparations, you will make sure that you meet the two conditions set out below.
-If you don't meet one or both of the conditions, you can't start your internship.
+If you don't meet one or both of the conditions, you can't start your graduation internship.